Main Navigation

 What do the students think of working in the Small Animal Practice?

 We ask for feedback at the end of each student’s time with us and the comments speak for themselves!
-It is clear that they find you, and your animals and the chance to deal with you directly as one of the most rewarding bits of the course!
+It is clear that they find the chance to deal with you and your animals directly as one of the most rewarding bits of their course!

 What experience do the students get?